ManosAgelidis/spiking_CPG/README.md

     source location_of_your_venv
     pip install nengo_loihi

-Similar to SpiNNaker, you can only run the Loihi version offline.
+Similar to SpiNNaker, you can only run the Loihi version with the command line.
 In the script uncomment the lines

     with nengo.Simulator(model) as sim:
         start_time = time.clock()
         sim.run(10)
         print('Time Lasted : {0}'.format(time.clock()-start_time))

+add the line on top of the script
+    import nengo_loihi

 and change the lines
     with nengo.Simulator(model) as sim:
     to
     with nengo_loihi.Simulator(model) as sim:

+Then run the nengo version of the script
+    cd Models/brain_model
+    source ~/.opt/platform_venv/bin/activate
+    python ijspeert_CPG_loihi.py

+There is some commented code in the script if you want to perform some energy benchmarks

 ## Setting up the NRP experiment ##
 First you need to copy the experiment and model data into the correct folders